McJones/AGLCLaTeX/README.md

 Pages   = {70}}
 ```

-Article published in a journal arranged by year:
+For an article published in a journal arranged by year, *do not* include a volume field:

 ```
 @article-year{dockray1985,